 As a kid, Abe’s Oddysee was one of the first games I ever played on the PS1.
 It was one of those games that entertained me in a way that helped me get through the fact the game itself used to also terrify me.
 The Oddworld series by far is one of the most identifiable game franchises out there, and for good reason.
 It’s brimming with creativity, and above all, symbolism.

-As a kid, I was more than likely oblivious to the symbolism of this game, but as I got older, I realised how much of an impact this title had on me for my animal and human rights crusade.
+As a kid, I was more than likely oblivious to the symbolism of this game, but as I got older, I realised how much of an impact this title had on me.
 It all started way back in 1997, by creator Lorne Lanning with the game Abe’s Oddysee, about a cute but creepy humanoid creature (a mudokon) named Abe, who works (slaves) at a meat processing plant Rupture Farms.
 However, after overhearing the sales meeting between the Gluckens (the squid-like bosses who run the industry) Abe realises they intend to grind up Abe and his slave friends for a new product launch.
 Terrifying!

 An Industrial World

 A majority of the game takes place in and around the areas of the meat factory.
 The setting is a somewhat over sensationalised depiction of a filthy industry.
 The world is dark, eerie, dirty, dangerous and polluting.
 There are also parts of the game that take place in a more natural setting, but even these have a somewhat synthetic infection to them, as if the industrialisation of the corporate world has oozed its way into the natural world.

 Symbolism: It’s a prime example of how businesses in the real world exploit the natural landscape for its own financial gain.
 We see it all the time with hunting and deforestation, where the landscape is reaped and harvested of all its resources and infested with industry until there is nothing left, only for the businesses to move on to their next target of exploitation.